Skip to content

 --rerun-incomplete

 If a job is killed mid-run — out of memory, walltime exceeded, node failure — the output file may be partially written.
-Snakemake does not automatically detect or delete partial outputs.
-On the next run, it sees the file exists and considers the rule done, which is wrong.
+Snakemake marks such outputs as incomplete in its metadata, but it will not act on that unless told to.
+On the next run, without this flag, it may treat the file as present and the rule as done, which is wrong.

 snakemake --rerun-incomplete [other flags]